bsmith89/strain-corr/doc/manuscript/manuscript.md

 3A).
 This strain-level diversity was highly subject-specific; among inferred strains detected in two or more samples, 36% were detected in just one subject, and only 34% were detected in three or more (Fig. 3B).
-Strain sharing was dramatically more common in pairs of samples from the same subject than in pairs of samples from different subjects (mean of 36.7 shared, detected strains from same subject vs. 0.7 from different subjects, p < 1 × 10^-10^ by MWU; Fig. 3C), consistent with prior studies of
+Strain sharing was much more common in pairs of samples from the same subject than in pairs of samples from different subjects (mean of 36.7 shared, detected strains from same subject vs. 0.7 from different subjects, p < 1 × 10^-10^ by MWU; Fig. 3C), consistent with prior studies of